-Soul Suicide is the third and final poem in my series of unfortunate poetry.
-But it’s not just the title of a poem.
-It’s actually a term I came up with.
-Soul suicide means making the conscious or subconscious decision to completely give up hope.
+To Hope or Not to Hope is the third and final poem in my series of unfortunate poetry.
+I came up with the term “soul suicide”, which means making the conscious or subconscious decision to completely give up hope.
 It’s going through life like a robot–going through the motions with no fire burning inside you.
 It’s not the death of flesh but the death of the soul.

 The poem is inspired by Shakespeare’s “To Be or Not to Be” from Hamlet.
 However, it asks the question: to hope or not to hope.

-I had written Soul Suicide at a time when nothing seemed to be working out.
+I had written this poem at a time when nothing seemed to be working out.
 Years of hard work seemed to be all in vain, and I was beginning to think, ‘What’s the point?
 Maybe I’m better off not hoping—for literally anything.’
 I guess the logic there is that if I don’t hope for anything I won’t ever be disappointed.

 This poem is me processing these thoughts and realizing a deeper meaning: